Shagshag/prestashop-documentation/CartCore.md

-* This constant is defined in classes\Cart.php line 147
+* This constant is defined in [classes/Cart.php line 147](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Cart.php#147)

 ### ONLY_DISCOUNTS